scottmckendry/blog/content/posts/ghost-blog/index.md

     {{/unless}}
 {{/if}}
 ```
-I also did the same for the Sign In and Subscribe buttons in the navigation (deafult.hbs):
+I also did the same for the Sign In and Subscribe buttons in the navigation (default.hbs):

 ```hbs
 <div class="gh-head-actions">